NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 ----

-Whether or not two fields constructs are the same is tested with either field construct's `~Field.equals` method.
+Whether or not two field constructs are the same is tested with either field construct's `~Field.equals` method.

 .. code:: python